girlich/temperature/doc/installation.md

 ## Final setup on the system
 ### Install the actual stuff locally
 ```
-$ ssh -i ssh-keys/ssh_key_tempsens pi@tempsens
+$ make ssh
 $ cd temperature/git ; make activate
 $ make local
 ```
 This is finally the step to install the sensor Python script, Prometheus, Grafana and connect all of it together.
 It even prepares a full screen Chromium browser with the important tabs already open.
 As the last step the system will reboot again (an log you out of the SSH session in the process).

 ## Update of the Operating System
-When the system came up again, it is recommended to perform an update of the installed packages from the operating system.
+When the system comes up again, it is recommended to perform an update of the installed packages from the operating system.
 ```
-$ ssh -i ssh-keys/ssh_key_tempsens pi@tempsens
+$ make ssh
-$ cd temperature/git ; make activate
+$ cd temperature/git
 $ make update-os
 ```